Looking for liquor? Lexington ABC says come on down.

-The Lexington ABC Board wants Forsyth County residents to know one thing: They have booze.

-The board, which runs stores at 419 N. Main Street and the store at 1705 Cotton Grove Road, posted on Facebook on Tuesday night a photo of its full shelves with a message for its bare-shelved neighbors: “We heard some boards were having a hard time keeping their shelves stocked.
+The board, which runs stores at 419 N. Main St. and 1705 Cotton Grove Road, posted on Facebook on Tuesday night a photo of its full shelves with a message for its bare-shelved neighbors: “We heard some boards were having a hard time keeping their shelves stocked.
 Not here at Lexington ABC!
 Our team has been non-stop to make sure you have options.
 Come in today and meet our friendly staff and see our selection.
 We look forward to seeing you!”

 Already, the post is racking up likes and has been widely shared by thirsty Forsyth residents.